Zanphara/Ultra-Power-Mode/README.md

 # Ultra-Power-Mode
-Inspired by the Power Mode Extension for visual studio, which can be found {https://github.com/BigEggTools/PowerMode?tab=readme-ov-file}[here]
+Inspired by the Power Mode Extension for Visual Studio, which can be found https://github.com/BigEggTools/PowerMode?tab=readme-ov-file